4.1 Properties of Root Functions and Their Graphs

 per mile to run cable off of the road.

-Graph on its domain.
+on its domain.
 What is the minimum cost?
 How far along Route

 should the cable be run before turning off of the road?